common-voice/common-voice/.github/ISSUE_TEMPLATE/language_request.md

 Please link to the Pontoon account of the person who should be listed as the community manager of this language

 *Language Script**
-What is the name of the langauge scripts used to write your langauge ? e.g latin, Devanagari
+What is the name of the langauge scripts used to write your language ? e.g latin, Devanagari